 Once you have selected your book in the catalog, it's time to find it on the library shelves.
 You will just need some basic information from the book's catalog record:

-The first place to look in the book's catalog record is the status field, as that will indicate whether the book is available or checked out.
 If the book is available, you can find it in the library by using its call number and location.
 The call number is a unique combination of letters and numbers that identify a book.
 In the example above, the call number is BT771.T54.

 In the stacks, you will find signs on the ends of each aisle that will tell you the call number range of the books located within that aisle.
 The one for our example book looks like this: